giantswarm/fmt/go/log_messages.md

 ### Resource Intercommunication

-We use `controllercontext` package to pass information between resources.
+We use the `controllercontext` package to pass information between resources.
 Because of asynchronous nature of resources the information is not available immediately.
 If not, the resource should log that and cancel itself.